Roger Reynolds' FLiGHT by JACK Quartet

 Student Rush: Free, one-hour before concert, with ID

 MUSIC Box Office: 858-534-3448

 In an ambitious new work, Pulitzer Prize-winning multimedia artist and composer Roger Reynolds condenses 2,500 years of human flight—real and imagined—into an 80-minute performance, progressing from imagined flight, to preparing for flight, to experiencing flight and, finally, to considering the perspective flight affords.

 Performed by the widely acclaimed JACK Quartet, FLiGHT is an immersive artistic experience that weaves together such diverse elements as the Apollo program, Plato and the mythological character of Icarus.

 Performance components include JACK Quartet’s strings, various recordings and sounds, actors voicing texts drawn from different time periods and cultures, and visual imagery projected onto boxes that are reoriented as the performance develops.
 Videographer Ross Karre and computer musician Paul Hembree will also contribute to the performance.

 This is a unique opportunity to preview a work-in-progress by one of the nation’s most innovative and enigmatic artists.
-FLiGHT has been performed once previously in the National Gallery of Art in Washington D.C., and after the ATLAS Black Box it premieres in New York later this fall.
+FLiGHT has been performed all or in part at James Madison University, The Phillips Collection, the National Gallery of Art, the Atlas Center at the University of Colorado, Boulder, and the Park Avenue Armory in New York.